 In other words, IT will need to continue along its path towards automation.

 However, automation is best positioned when it’s using data that’s unified and contextualized.
 And as too many companies who have relied on “The Big Four” are finding out, their legacy platforms and disparate tools make automation difficult (or nearly impossible) without integrating multiple third-party tools – a complex endeavor requiring a lot of expensive professional services.

 At a minimum, to have an effective monitoring platform in today’s ecosystem, it must be able to:

 - 1. Collect data from a broad range of technologies (including the most modern and dynamic) and do so with a variety of collection methods – and not just for events.
 Once the data has been properly collected, it needs to be contextualized, enabling it to serve as an effective basis for automation downstream.

 - 2. Eliminate and/or consolidate existing tools and place them under a single pane of glass to help IT Ops make decisions faster.
-According to an EMA AIOps survey taken in 2018, the average company is using 23 different tool sets to run their operations.
-Needless to say, 23 different tool sets require painstaking procedures to read, extract and process the data – not to mention the staff and time involved.
+According to an EMA AIOps survey taken in 2018, the average company is using 23 different toolsets to run its operations.
+Needless to say, 23 different toolsets require painstaking procedures to read, extract, and process the data – not to mention the staff and time involved.